 - South Africa

-In terms of percentages of Christians when compared to a nation’s population as a whole, East Timor comes out on top.
+In terms of percentages of Christians compared to a nation’s population as a whole, East Timor comes out on top.
 Of its over 1.1 million residents, approximately 99.1% are Christian.
 In American Samoa, over 98% of its 70,000 residents practice Christianity.
-Additional nations with high percentages of Christians in relation to total population include:
+Other nations with high percentages of Christians concerning total population include: